jimenezz22/BuilderBrainsQuizzes/CairoQuizzes/FunctionQuestions/Functions.md

 In Cairo, a curly-brace block like { /* ... */ } is:

-An expression
+A) An expression
-A statement
+B) A statement
-A syntactic scope
+C) A syntactic scope

 A) 2 only